Skip to content

 Zero External Dependencies : The core library depends only on Clojure itself.
 No SnakeYAML, libyaml, or other external YAML parsers.

-Lightweight Design : YAMLStar implements only what's needed for YAML loading.
-The 4-stage pipeline is ~80% lighter than YAMLScript's 7-stage pipeline.
+Lightweight Design : YAMLStar implements only what's needed for YAML loading and dumping.
+The load and dump stacks are much lighter than YAMLScript's runtime pipeline.

 Architecture

-YAMLStar uses a clean 4-stage pipeline to convert YAML text into native data structures:
+YAMLStar uses a clean 4-stage load stack to convert YAML text into native data structures:

 YAML String (input)